Azure-Samples/media-services-v3-node-tutorials/Live/FFmpeg/ffmpeg_commands.md

--i C:\Video\tears_of_steel_1080p.mov   **INPUT FILE IS THIS MOV FILE -movflags isml+frag_keyframe  **OUTPUT IS SMOOTH STREAMING THIS SETS THE FLAGS -frag_duration 1600000  ** SETS THE OUTPUT DURATION OF THE SMOOTH FRAGMENT TO 1.6 seconds -f ismv  **OUTPUT ISMV SMOOTH
+-i C:\Video\tears_of_steel_1080p.mov   **INPUT FILE IS THIS MOV FILE -movflags isml+frag_keyframe  **OUTPUT IS SMOOTH STREAMING THIS SETS THE FLAGS -frag_duration 1600000  ** SETS THE OUTPUT DURATION OF THE SMOOTH FRAGMENT TO 1.6 seconds -avoid_negative_ts 1 ** the AMS live server does not handle negative timestamps.
+-f ismv  **OUTPUT ISMV SMOOTH
 -threads 0  ** SETS THE THREAD COUNT TO USE FOR ALL STREAMS.
 YOU CAN USE A STREAM SPECIFIC COUNT AS WELL -c:a aac  ** SET TO AAC CODEC
 -ac 2   ** SET THE OUTPUT TO STEREO
--b:a 64k ** SET THE BITRATE FOR THE AUDIO
+-b:a 128k ** SET THE BITRATE FOR THE AUDIO
 -c:v libx264  ** SET THE VIDEO CODEC
 -preset fast ** USE THE FAST PRESET FOR X246 -profile:v main **USE THE MAIN PROFILE